biemond/biemond-orawls/README.markdown

 Oracle WebLogic / Fusion Middleware puppet module V2
 ====================================================

+created by Edwin Biemond email biemond at gmail dot com
+[biemond.blogspot.com](http://biemond.blogspot.com)
+[Github homepage](https://github.com/biemond/biemond-orawls)

 Got the same options as the wls module but
+- types & providers instead of wlstexec scripts like wls_machine, wls_server, wls_cluster, wls_jmsserver, wls_safagent
 - optimized for Hiera
 - totally refactored
 - only for Linux and Solaris

-For full hiera examples, see the usages below this page

-created by Edwin Biemond email biemond at gmail dot com
-[biemond.blogspot.com](http://biemond.blogspot.com)
-[Github homepage](https://github.com/biemond/biemond-orawls)
+Many thanks to Bert Hajee (hajee) for his contributions, help and the his easy_type module

 Should work for all Linux,Solaris versions like RedHat, CentOS, Ubuntu, Debian, Suse SLES, OracleLinux, Solaris 10 sparc and x86

+For full hiera examples, see the usages below

 Example of Opensource Puppet 3.4.3 Puppet master configuration in a vagrant box (https://github.com/biemond/vagrant-puppetmaster)
 - oradb (oracle database 11.2.0.4 )